yu-iskw/spark-kuromoji-tokenizer/README.md

 ### Required Parameters

-- `setInputCol`: Input column name.
+- `setInputCol`: Input column name as `String`.
-- `setOutputCol`: Output column name.
+- `setOutputCol`: Output column name as `String`.

 ### Optional Expert Parameters
 - `setMode`: Kuromoji mode.
-Default value is `org.atilika.kuromoji.Tokenizer.Mode.Normal`.
+Default value is `NORMAL`.
+Others are `SEARCH` and `EXTENDED`.
 - `setDictPath`: Path to dictionary path.

+## Known Issues

+We still have an issue to save a dictionary.
+It would be great to save an using dictionary on Amazon S3 or HDFS.
+However, the saved data just holds a path to the using dictionary as `String`.